sfgabe/custom_scripts/README.md

 Details on Thingiverse here: https://www.thingiverse.com/thing:3289916

-## DHT11.py
+## DHT11_***.py

-Gets the temp and humity from a DHT11 and sends it out to Home Assistant via MQTT
+Gets the temp and humity from a DHT11 and sends it out to Home Assistant via MQTT.
+Both scripts do exactly the same thing but may vary in accuracy or reliability.
+Currently testing...